 Over 40 Years of Community Theatre

-The first show performed at the Church was Summertree, which was followed by Barefoot In The Park, Under the Yum Yum Tree and The Fantasticks.
+The first show performed at the church was Summertree, which was followed by Barefoot In The Park, Under the Yum Yum Tree and The Fantasticks.
 That season, and for several ensuing seasons, the fare was dinner theatre.
 Members of the group planned, cooked, served, cleaned up and then took their places onstage to perform.
-The years at the Church highlighted new shows, old shows, controversial shows and classic shows.
+The years at the church highlighted new shows, old shows, controversial shows and classic shows.
 Met Rep was the first area community theatre to perform the play Whose Life Is It Anyway?
 Many blockbuster musicals were reformatted and successfully presented on the smaller stage.
-Oklahoma!, Fiddler on the Roof, Anything Goes, Damn Yankees, 1776, and The Pajama Game were among the many musicals received with critical acclaim.
+Oklahoma!, Fiddler on the Roof, Anything Goes, Damn Yankees, 1776 and The Pajama Game were among the many musicals received with critical acclaim.

 Met Rep volunteers soon added a set shop to the playhouse.
 In 1996, a second story was added to the building as a part of a reconstruction effort required to fix damage caused by the January 1996 flood.
 The second story added fly space over the stage, an office, dressing rooms and both rehearsal and storage space to the small theater.
 A lighting and sound booth were also added to the side of the building.
-These changes were expensive but necessary and we are still paying for them.